-At the annual meeting, shareholders will act upon the matters outlined in the notice of meeting on the cover page of this proxy statement, consisting of (1) the election of nine directors; (2) a proposal to approve, adopt and ratify amendments to the Company's Third Amended and Restated 1996 Qualified Employee Stock Purchase Plan; and (3) any other matters that properly come before the meeting.
+At the annual meeting, shareholders will act upon the matters outlined in the notice of meeting on the cover page of this proxy statement, consisting of (1) the election of nine directors and (2) any other matters that properly come before the meeting.
 In addition, management will discuss the performance of the Company and respond to questions from shareholders.